jxcore/jxcore/doc/INSTALLATION.md

 # For Windows:

-Apart from separate zip files per each engine/architecture (32sm/64sm/32v8/64v8), there is also an installer available, which allows to chose one of the variations.
+Apart from separate zip files per each engine/architecture (32sm/64sm/32v8/64v8), there is also an installer available.

-For example on **Windows x32** you may choose one of two options:
+For example on **Windows x32** you may choose one of the two options:

 * V8 x32
 * SpiderMonkey x32